 #3 More than just… beer 🎡🎵🍗

-Though it’s hard to imagine Oktoberfest without overflowing steins, the event actually boasts a wide variety of attractions.
-You’ll find:
+While it’s difficult to picture Oktoberfest without overflowing steins, the event actually offers a wide variety of attractions.
+For instance, you’ll find:

 #4 Beer mugs are popular souvenirs 🍻

-Many visitors want to remember the great time they had at Oktoberfest.
-And what’s better than an actual beer mug as a souvenir from the beer festival, right?
-Well, in 2014, a total of 112,000 mugs were stolen!
+Many visitors want to remember the great time they had at Oktoberfest, so what’s better than an actual beer mug as a souvenir from the festival, right?
+However, in 2014, a total of 112,000 mugs were stolen!

 #5 Oktoberfest service staff is superhuman 🦸♂️🦸